|Nutrition Facts (per serving)|

 |Amount per serving|

 |Total Carbohydrate 39g||14%|

 |Dietary Fiber 2g||7%|

 |Vitamin C 2mg||8%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This recipe makes a superb base soup that can be spruced up with any combination of protein, vegetables, herbs, seasonings, or additional flavorings - or simply eaten as is!
-A perfect soup for a rainy day - or for a sick day - this nyumen is restorative, warming, and flavorful.
-Unfamiliar with ingredients like dashi, mirin, or somen?
-Look no further!
-Here's a primer for you:
+This recipe makes a superb base soup that can be spruced up with any combination of protein, vegetables, herbs, seasonings, or additional flavorings—or simply eaten as is!
+A perfect soup for a rainy day—or for a sick day—this nyumen is restorative, warming, and flavorful.

-Of course, soy sauce and green onions are staples within both Japanese cuisine and in many other cultures, too.
-The end result is a deeply flavored and super satisfying bowl of noodles that will booth abate your hunger and warm you overall.
+Of course, soy sauce and green onions are staples in both Japanese cuisine and many other cultures, too.
+The end result is a deeply flavored and super satisfying bowl of noodles that will both abate your hunger and warm you all over.

-Obviously, this mixture will undoubtedly be delicious - but if you're looking for a more filling meal, add vegetables (such as broccoli, green beans, or mushrooms), protein (shrimp, tofu, chicken, or beef), fresh herbs, spices, seasonings, or condiments.
-If you're a fan of spice, drizzle some hot sauce over top.
-You could also make a double batch because this soup reheats incredibly well.
+Obviously, this mixture will undoubtedly be delicious, but if you're looking for a more filling meal, add vegetables (such as broccoli, green beans, or mushrooms), protein (shrimp, tofu, chicken, or beef), fresh herbs, spices, seasonings, or condiments.
+If you're a fan of spice, sprinkle some shichimi togarashi or drizzle some hot chili oil on top.
+You could also make a double batch of the broth because this soup reheats incredibly well.